 Restoring database manually from backup file does not ensure the complete backup of SQL database objects.
 It might include data loss or modification during the whole process.
 Also DBCC CHECKDB command is not helpful due to issues of transaction log files tracking as some or other manual errors can be expected even in the Emergency mode.
 All these tricks require good amount of time and efforts with some technical knowledge.
 So, limitations might hold back users and lead them to look for a better alternative.

-If you lack trust in manual solutions or already tried the above tricks but not succeeded, we offer you the best SQL Server recovery tool in the market – the SQL Database Recovery utility which includes the most advanced programming and algorithms to tackle all kinds of SQL Server errors including SQL database corruptions and resolve it within few minutes.
+If you lack trust in manual solutions or already tried the above tricks but not succeeded, we offer you the best SQL Server recovery tool in the market which includes the most advanced programming and algorithms to tackle all kinds of SQL Server errors including SQL database corruptions and resolve it within few minutes.
 It only requires the database file for the repair process and supports all SQL Server versions widely.
 Go on this utility website and checkout all the features in detail.
-You can download the trial version for free and get the experience of efficient SQL Database Recovery anytime.
+You can download the trial version for free and get the experience of efficient Recovery anytime.

 We have concluded that SQL Server errors can be tackled manually (as some methods like restore from backup, DBCC CHECKDB repair in emergency mode are explained) but from these tricks, complete reliability cannot be assured.
-Third-party utility like powerful SQL Database Recovery tool could be your savior in dealing with complex SQL Server error codes.
+Third-party utility which could be your savior in dealing with complex SQL Server error codes.